-If a tea drinker passed away, his “tea, utensils, and servants” would be brought together with him to the underworld, as evidenced by the scenes in the murals in tombs found in the Hebei and Henan areas.
+If a tea drinker died, his tea, utensils, and servants would be sent off with him into the underworld.
+This practice is evident in scenes from murals in tombs found in the Hebei and Henan areas.
 We will focus on the cemeteries in the Hebei Xuanhua region that belonged to the Khitans in the eleventh century.
-Murals depicting scenes of tea preparation and presentation are found in the tombs of Zhang Kuangzheng (M10, buried in 1093, see fig. 3.3), Zhang Wenzao (M7, buried in 1093) and others.
-Crushers, bowls, and ewers, along with other objects such as flowers, special rocks resembling those from Lake Tai, writing tools, musical instruments, presumably Buddhist sutras, cranes, horses, and camels are shown in the murals.
-Humans such as guards, maid-servants, children, procession teams, and banquet attendants are seen actively interacting with these objects.
-The objects were probably beloved by the tomb occupants’ favorites and the humans and animals are representations of those that served the deceased when they were alive.
-Just as likely, the mural painters might be following the then popular and prevailing themes of painting, in which case we can postulate that the objects were probably auspicious symbols to the tomb occupants.
-Cranes, rocks, sutras, and tea and utensils were rare and precious objects while the animals and humans were underworld servants protecting and serving the tomb occupants.
-The depiction of writing tools probably signifies the fact that the tomb occupants were scholars, or members of the cultural elite.
-The multiple sets of tea and banquet utensils depicted in the murals in various tombs also mean that large parties were also held in the underworld.
-Such luxuriously decorated tombs are supposedly not occupied by people of inferior status.
+Murals depicting tea preparation and serving are found in the tombs of Zhang Kuangzheng (M10, completed in 1093, see fig. 3.3), Zhang Wenzao (M7, completed in 1093), and others.
+Crushers, bowls, ewers, and other objects such as flowers, special rocks resembling those from Lake Tai, writing tools, musical instruments, presumably Buddhist sutras, cranes, horses, and camels are shown in the murals.
+Guards, maid-servants, children, procession teams, and banquet attendants are shown actively interacting with these objects.
+The objects in the murals may depict the interred’s favourite personal effects during life; the people represent the deceased’s servants, and the deceased’s animals are also shown.
+Just as likely, the mural painters might have followed the then popular and prevailing painting themes.
+Cranes, rocks, sutras, and tea and utensils were rare and precious objects, while the animals and humans were underworld servants protecting and serving the tomb occupants.
+The depiction of writing tools probably signifies that the tomb occupants were scholars or members of the cultural elite.
+The multiple sets of tea and banquet utensils depicted in the murals in various tombs also mean that large parties were believed to be held in the underworld.
+Such opulent tombs were evidently not for people of low rank.

-Ethnic differences regarding the use of the tea and utensils were not significant between the Khitans and Chinese, as we can find similar depictions and carvings in the eleventh century Henan region.
-The Khitan servants, either living or depicted in the Xuanhua murals, probably did not whisk the tea for seven rounds, but they crushed the tea, probably into powder form, and used ewers with specially designed spouts and bowls with pedestals very similar to those used by the Chinese.
+There were no significant differences in the use of tea and utensils between the Khitans and Chinese, as similar depictions and carvings from the eleventh century have been found in the Henan region.
+The Khitan servants, either living or depicted in the Xuanhua murals, probably did not whisk the tea in seven stages, but they crushed the tea, probably into powder form, and used ewers with specially designed spouts and bowls with pedestals very similar to those used by the Chinese.
 As depicted in the Xuanhua murals, the ways of preparing tea, holding tea bowls, and presenting tea resemble what is done in Li Gonglin’s painting and the Literati Gathering.
-The servants are not depicted as adding fruits into the tea and mixing the tea with salt or ginger, practices to which Su Che took strong exceptions.
-Instead, if the servants’ Khitan hair styles were not shown and the cemeteries were located further in the south, it is difficult to tell whether the cemeteries belonged to the Khitan or Chinese.
+The servants are not depicted adding fruits into the tea or mixing the tea with salt or ginger, practices to which Su Che took strong exception.
+Instead, if the servants’ Khitan hairstyles were not shown and the cemeteries were located further to the south, it would be difficult to tell whether the tombs belonged to the Khitan or the Chinese.

 Forming their own visual language